rainestorme/murkmod/README.md

 ### New Method (Post-tsunami, SH1mmer + SMUT)

 Create a [SH1mmer-SMUT](https://github.com/cognito-inc-real/sh1mmer-smut) image with a murkmod image built with the included image patcher script - instructions are in the repo.
 Once you've done this, flash the image to a drive and boot into it as you would with a normal SH1mmer image.
 From there, select `Utiliites` > `Unblock Devmode`.
-Head back and select `Payloads` > `SH1mmer Multiboot UTility (SMUT)` - select option 1
+Head back and select `Payloads` > `SH1mmer Multiboot UTility (SMUT)` - select option 1 (`Install fakemurk/murkmod image to unused partition`) and then enter the exact filename of the image you created earlier.
+Follow all prompts and wait for the installation to complete (the kernel patch is 512mb and the root patch is 4gb).
+Then, reboot and handle installation as you would with normal fakemurk.

 ### Old Method (fakemurk > murkmod upgrade)